stellar-deprecated/starlight/specifications/sep-payment-channel-mechanics.md

 participant will not have any other capability to authorize and submit the remaining transactions.

+### Queueing Multiple Payments

+This protocol implicitly supports participants sending multiple payments to the other participant without the other participant confirming each payment immediately.
+This introduces some risk to the sending participant because the receiving participant can prevent the channel from being closed for approximately the observation period multiplied by the number of uncomfirmed payments.
+The receiving participant could do this by submitting each payment's declaration transaction in order and wait just less than the observation period between each submission.
+The sending participant would not be in possession of the most recent authorized declaration transaction and so could not jump ahead to that most recent payment.

 ## Limitations

 This protocol defines the mechanisms of the Stellar network's core protocol that